 Best Soil for Carrots

 Carrots thrive in well-drained sandy or loamy soil.
-These types of soil give carrots the ability to dig into the ground, allowing them to grow deeper.
-If you are using a thicker soil, try mixing in peat moss to make it more carrot friendly.
+These soil types give carrots the ability to dig into the ground, allowing them to grow deeper.
+If you are using thicker soil, try mixing in peat moss to make it more carrot-friendly.

 Prepping Soil for Carrots